EnderBro123/Enders-Marios-Modpacks/.github/ISSUE_TEMPLATE/submit-a-bug-report.md

 A clear and concise description of what the bug is.

 **Have you attempted to read the crash report before opening this issue?**
-Put an X in Yes or No. If you select no, then don't worry.
-I'll let you know where the issue is coming from, then your on your own from there.
+Put an X in Yes or No.

 [] Yes.
 [] No.